Roy Hobbs: I coulda been better. I coulda broke every record in the book.

 is a 1984 film starring Robert Redford

 as Roy Hobbs, a supernaturally gifted young baseball talent whose career is derailed when he is shot in the gut by a deranged fan.
-Years later he makes his belated big league debut, but his dark secret threatens to destroy him.
+Sixteen years later he makes his belated big league debut, but his dark secret threatens to destroy him.

 This movie contains examples of: